Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 Causes of QuickBooks Error -6000,-83

-This two error generally occurs when QuickBooks tried to access your company file.
+This error generally occurs when QuickBooks tries to access your company file.

 • Your Browser or window firewall blocked QuickBooks files.